EloiStree/2026_08_22_tamper_hordes_io_telemetry/README.md

   - For inspiration, see [WoW Auction House](https://wowauction.us/commodities/eu/Fel%20Iron%20Ore?realm=aegwynn).
 - **Bonus:** Detect price patterns that could be associated with black-market bots and use the data to help Dek identify suspicious activity.
   - Bot users can sometimes be detected through auction anomalies because they may use the Auction House to transfer gold.

+**Healer at start town**:
+- Create a PNJ at the start point that detect player and heal them when they dont have full life

+**Group Healer**:
+- Scrap the group information of the HTML page and heal the player with a shaman to keep them alive.

+**Help leveling bots**:
+- Try to improve the official leveling bots in game created by `Dek` by gathering surrounding mob to the arena center.

 ------------